Arkadiusz Krysik

 Is it possible to start a SaaS company without technical expertise?

-Starting a SaaS business can be a daunting task.
+Starting a SaaS company can be a daunting task.
 But can you really pull it off if you lack technical expertise?

 Well, that depends on how tech-savvy you are.
-If you have trouble setting up simple Excel spreadsheets or LinkedIn profiles, starting your own SaaS business may not be for you.
-If you know your way around social media and modern digital services, then you can try to pursue your own SaaS vision with the help of a few digital tools.
-Let’s take a quick look at the most popular and proven strategies for starting a SaaS business without technical expertise.
+If you have trouble setting up simple Excel spreadsheets or LinkedIn profiles, starting your own SaaS company may not be for you.
+If you know your way around social media marketing and modern digital services, then you can try to pursue your own SaaS vision with the help of a few digital tools.
+Let’s take a quick look at the most popular and proven strategies for starting a SaaS company without technical expertise.

 No-code and low-code platforms